-WAC 495E-110-150 Appeal from student conduct committee initial decision.
-(1) Any party, including a complainant in ((sex-based harassment)) sexual misconduct cases, may appeal the committee's initial decision to the president by filing a notice of appeal with the president's office within 21 calendar days of service of the committee's decision.
+495E-110-150 - Appeal from student conduct committee initial decision.

+(1) Any party, including a complainant in sexual misconduct cases, may appeal the committee's initial decision to the President by filing a notice of appeal with the President's office within 21 calendar days of service of the committee's decision.
 Failure to file a timely appeal constitutes a waiver of the right and the decision shall be deemed final.